mabbleio/qube-bridge-contracts/README.md

 ## QubeBridge | To Do Next
-Switch to a more Decentralized Bridge approach with features like:
+Switch to a more Decentralized Bridge approach<br>
+with features like:<br>
--Governor DAO Manager along with a Multi-sig Timelock -On-chain transactions verification
+-Governor DAO Manager along with a Multi-sig Timelock<br>
+-On-chain transactions verification<br>
--A cross-chain messaging system no external processor -and more ...
+-A cross-chain messaging system no external processor<br>
+-and more ...